 Adelante’s mission is to inspire and empower Hispanic youth and their families to become self-sufficient, successful individuals with the skills and knowledge they need to achieve their dreams and contribute as creative, educated world citizens.

-- become high academic achievers, and maintain excellent grades, GPAs, and school attendance;
+1. Become high academic achievers, and maintain excellent grades, GPAs, and school attendance

-- graduate from high school college-ready and prepared for post-secondary success;
+2. Graduate from high school college-ready and prepared for post-secondary success

-- develop leadership skills and civic responsibility they can carry into their futures; and
+3. Develop leadership skills and civic responsibility they can carry into their futures

-- gain a deeper grasp of their own and others’ cultures so they can understand their situations in a broader human context.
+4. Gain a deeper grasp of their own and others’ cultures so they can understand their situations in a broader human context

-- build a culture of education and success within Louisville’s growing Latino population.
+5. Build a culture of education and success within Louisville’s growing Latino population

-In 10 years of operation, Adelante has served over 600 students.
-The program has its highest enrollment ever this year with 145 active participants.
+In 11 years of operation, Adelante has served over 600 "at-risk" students.

-- Adelante has 21 high school graduates who were in the program since middle school.
-Of those students, two have graduated from college, and the rest are currently enrolled.
+Adelante has 21 high school graduates who were in the program since middle school.
+Of those students, two have graduated from college, and the rest are currently still enrolled.